Duck-Lease/duck-lease/src/pages/about.md

     background_image: /images/leaf-light-grey.svg
     headline: We are Duck Lease
     subtitle: |
       Duck Lease has one goal.
-Help you find duck out of your lease!
+To help you find a way duck out of your lease!
   - type: bulletpoints_section
     section_id: bulletpoints_section
     bulletpoints: